FARS - Help Section

 You will need to follow-up with the Firearms Investigator at local police department for which the application was submitted.
 They will advise if the fingerprints with incorrect information can be used or you will need to be fingerprinted.
 If you got fingerprinted for an incorrect ORI Number, you will need to inform the Local PD so that they can initiate the process to have the fingerprints transferred.

-The physical Identification card must be obtained at your issuing police department.
+- For applications submitted earlier, the physical Identification card must be obtained at your issuing police department.
 Please be aware that to obtain this card, you must bring a proof of identity (Picture ID with Name and Date of Birth) to the issuing police department.
 DO NOT APPEAR AT THE APPROVING POLICE DEPARTMENT UNTIL YOU HAVE BEEN CONTACTED BY ITS PERSONNEL TO RETRIEVE YOUR CARD.